Logo for M Libraries Publishing

 Generic Format for Research Project Paper 1 .
 Paper Sections/Headings* (*Detailed description of each section provided below.)
 1) Abstract (a.k.a.
 Summary) • Brief description of projects goal(s), subjects, findings and conclusions. • Limit to one full page, double-spaced, 12-point font size or about 250 words.
 2) Introduction

-15. How to Write a Synopsis for Research: A Step-By-Step Guide
+19. How to Write a Research Plan: A Step by Step Guide

 A research design is a strategy for answering your research question using empirical data.
 Creating a research design means making decisions about: Your overall research objectives and approach.
 Whether you'll rely on primary research or secondary research.
 Your sampling methods or criteria for selecting subjects.
 Your data collection methods.